 Vegans need to ensure that their diet is varied and that they get enough of the essential nutrients found primarily in animal products, especially calcium, iron, B group vitamins and protein.

 Vegans can acquire their calcium from calcium-rich mineral water, vegetables such as broccoli, as well as tofu and various nuts (for example, almonds, hazelnuts and pistachios).

 Iron from plant sources is found mainly in legumes, nuts, dried fruits, and whole grains.
 It is more readily absorbed when vitamin C is consumed at the same time.

 The B vitamins, especially vitamin B12, are more difficult to come by.
 Vegans should have their levels regularly checked and, if necessary, take a supplement.
-Further details on vegan foods.

 Who Should Avoid A Vegan Diet?